CozzyBro2/RoMouseEvents/README.md

 Configuration is done both through the `global_config` table in the module, and through a configuration table passed as the second argument of `module.Listen`.

-This table inherits and overwrites any values from `global_config` to keep usage simple Meaning any changes made to the `global_config` will reflect to any future calls to `module.Listen`.
+This table inherits and overwrites any values from `global_config` to keep usage simple, meaning any changes made to the `global_config` will reflect to any future calls to `module.Listen`.

 ### Options:

-`allowMultiple: bool`
+* `allowMultiple: bool`

 	Whether the event can fire on another gui while a different gui is still entered.

-	`Recommended: false`
+	* Recommended: false
-	`Default: false`
+	* Default: false

 ### Other config